nnilayy/mountain/replit.md

-# OutreachPro
+# Mountains

 ## Overview

-OutreachPro is a comprehensive outreach management platform designed to help recruiters and sales professionals track their email campaigns, manage company contacts, and analyze outreach performance.
+Mountains is a comprehensive outreach management platform designed to help recruiters and sales professionals track their email campaigns, manage company contacts, and analyze outreach performance.
 The application provides a complete solution for managing outreach workflows with features including company management, contact tracking, email analytics, and performance reporting.

 ## User Preferences